 Delta 8 THC is not legal according to Arkansas state law.
+But Delta 9 THC is legal.

 (5) “Cannabis” means all parts of the cannabis plant, whether growing or not, including its seeds, resin, compounds, salts, derivatives, and extracts.
 Cannabis does not include publicly marketable hemp products, as defined in this regulation.